cudmore/cudmore.github.io/_posts/2016-01-20-BitTorrent-Sync.md

 ####Modify btsync daemon script

+See below for full script.
 Careful here, different from btsync binary but SAME name

 ```
 sudo mv btsync /etc/init.d/
 sudo chmod +x /etc/init.d/btsync
 ```

-At this point I thought I could run the daemon without specifying a ~/.sync/config.json file but this does NOT work because the daemon will run inside /etc/init.d/ and try to create a .sync/ but it is not allowed to.
+At this point I thought I could run the daemon without specifying a ~/.sync/config.json file but this does NOT work because the daemon will run inside /etc/init.d/ and try to create a .sync/ folder but it is not allowed to do that there.

 ####Make a ~/.sync folder in your user directory